DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 </div>

-In combat, the **wolves** work together, using their ***Bite*** to knock characters prone, then using their ***Maul*** to grapple prone targets.
-Once the wolves have dragged a grappled character away from the party, the **werewolves** shift their attention to target them with its ***bite***.
+In combat, the **wolves** work together, using their ***Claws*** to knock characters prone, then using their ***Maul*** to grapple prone targets.
+Once the wolves have dragged a grappled character away from the party, the **werewolves** shift their attention to target them with its ***maul***.
 The first character targeted in this way notices that the werewolves are slightly larger than the other two and have intelligent, disturbingly human eyes.

 A werewolf flees if it begins its turn with 20 hit points or fewer and doesn’t regenerate, or if it begins its turn with 0 hit points on three turns in a row.
 Any surviving wolves follow soon after.